concerning the Old Testament and the New Testament, in regards

 account of History, very inspirational to almost every situation, it is

-comforting, and exhorting, wisdom, knowledge, shows the Character of
+comforting, and exhorting, full of wisdom and knowledge, shows the

 God, pleases my heart to read it, and its testimonies can help a person